apple/apple-llvm-infrastructure-tools/README.md

 ## mt: Tools for the monorepo transition

-### Setting up a working transition workspace
+### Generate downstream monorepos

-`git apple-llvm mt setup` will set up a working transition workspace.
-It does the following:
+`git apple-llvm mt generate` will generate downstream monorepos based on a configuration in `mt-config/`.

+- Sets up a bare repo.
+- Reads remotes out of the `.mt-config` file.
+- Clones and syncs remotes.
-- Clones or updates all the relevant repos.
+- Runs through all the generate commands (in order).

-Eventually it should do more.
-Also configuration should be split out.
+See the <mt-config/README.md> for more configuration details.

 ### Maps maintained in refs